msys2/msys2.github.io/How-does-MSYS2-differ-from-Cygwin.md

 1. Automatic path mangling of command line arguments and environment variables to Windows form on the fly.
 (This can be [selectively turned off](Porting#user-content-filesystem-namespaces).)
 2. Ability to change the reported OS using an environment variable (`MSYSTEM`, with values of `MSYS2`, `MINGW32`, and `MINGW64`).
 This allows mingw-w64 software to be built in native build mode (as opposed to cross-compilation mode).
 3. Conversion of output of native Windown applications from Windows line endings to POSIX line endings by removing trailing `'\r'` characters, so that e.g. `bb=$(gcc --print-search-dirs)` works as expected.
-4. Replacement of symlinks with copying, so that Windown programs don't trip up on these files.
-MSYS2 also supports creating native NTFS symlinks, but these only work if the user has been granted the appropriate Windows permissions and are subject to other limitations.
+4. Replacement of symlinks with copying, so that Windows programs don't trip up on these files.
+MSYS2 also supports creating native NTFS symlinks, but these are limited in other ways.
 5. Removal of the `/cygdrive` prefix for automounts.
 This is to retain compatibility with MSYS-enabled software that makes assumptions about `/c/` being equivalent to `C:/`, and it saves a bit of typing.
 6. Switch to `noacl` on default mounts.
 This prevents any permission mangling from MSYS2.
 7. MSYS2 releases might be ahead of or behind Cygwin releases.